ramonfc/poject_mintic_infinity/README.md

 * Module to record the status of the sale
 * Vendor management
 * Management of login to the information system
-* User and rol management
+* User and rol management.